-I studied Nutritional Therapy at the Institute of Health Sciences where I graduated with distinction in 2010 and previous to this, qualified as a pharmacy technician with Trinity College Dublin.
+I studied Nutritional Therapy at the Institute of Health Sciences where I graduated with distinction in 2010 and previous to this, I qualified as a pharmacy technician at Trinity College Dublin.

 While having a full appreciation of drugs and the healthcare industry, as a result of dispensing and being a pharmacy manager for over 10 years, I was always drawn to the science and healing powers of foods and nutrients and the tremendous impact that lifestyle has on our health outcomes and more importantly the quality of that health.
 Since 2010, I work exclusively in the area of nutrition and natural health in my clinic.